emrergin/prudencetemperance/README.md

 - Pipes: https://www.kenney.nl/assets/puzzle-pack-2
 - Some edits using Inkscape: https://inkscape.org/
 - Custom click and drag code.
 Heavily modified for the actual implementation. https://javascript.info/mouse-drag-and-drop

+## What I learned
+- `findIndex` returns -1 if no match is found.
+- `closest` is not about closeness in terms of pixel location, it checks only the parents.
+- For sequential animations, default browser behaviour of removing filling animations should be evaded.